TW-Robotics/morobot-arduino_esp/README.md

 ## How to add a new robot
 The class morobotClass is an abstract base class implementing functions like moving the robot's joints.
 For each new robot type, a new child class with corresponding header- and cpp-file has to be implemented.
 Start with newRobotClass_Template and make the following changes:
 - Copy the newRobotClass_Template files and rename them.
-Include type and kinematics into name (e.g. Scara RRP = morobotScaraRRP)
+Include type and kinematics into name
 - Make the following changes in the **.h-file** (See TODOs in file):
   - Search for 'newRobotClass_Template' and replace all instances with your class name (same name as .h and .cpp file)
   - Change the number of servos of the robot in the call of the morobotClass constructor